 Using the property appraiser's “mass appraisal technique” the reported sales price is only a small fraction of what gets computed into the valuation of the property which was transferred.
 The property appraiser’s office looks at the sale of every single vacant lot in the subdivision.

 - A different weight is given to waterfront vs. non-waterfront.

 - Value is then computed based upon the size of the lot and does not take into consideration the specific view.
 This approach then looks at the square footage of the house constructed on lots and does not take into consideration whether there are linoleum floors or marble floors.

 - The age of the home is then given a weighted value, based on age, for its useful life.

 - The County then looks at all the sales in that particular street and then the broader subdivision and each is given a weight.

 - Finally, a factor of value is attributed to the actual recorded price.
 As a result, recording the property for a lesser value will only have a very small negligible effect on the tax bill and will only serve to diminish resale value at that time.

 Secondly, if the price is broken down as to the value of personal property, in Florida it is the buyer’s responsibility and not the seller’s responsibility to report and pay sales tax of 6%.
 By contrast, if the furnishings are included in the price and the transfer of furnishings is incidental to the sale of real estate and no specific value is given, the transfer is not subject to sales tax.

-Third, and perhaps most important, when the purchaser goes to sell the property, if the initial sale was reported for less than full value they will have a lower tax basis in the real estate.
-As a result for every dollar that is under reported at the time of purchase will result in the purchaser being responsible for approximately 20% in capital gains on their subsequent resale.
-As a result, the benefits of under reporting the sale of a real estate transaction appear to solely assist the seller and create unintended consequences for the buyer for the reasons stated.
+Third, and perhaps most important when the purchaser goes to sell the property if the initial sale was reported for less than the full value they will have a lower tax basis in the real estate.
+As a result every dollar that is under-reported at the time of purchase will result in the purchaser being responsible for approximately 20% in capital gains on their subsequent resale.
+As a result, the benefits of underreporting the sale of a real estate transaction appear to solely assist the seller and create unintended consequences for the buyer for the reasons stated.